The Internal and External Costs and Benefits of Stare Decisis, 65 Chicago-Kent Law Review 93 (1989)

 Date of Authorship for this Version

 Macey, Jonathan R., "The Internal and External Costs and Benefits of Stare Decisis" (1989).
 Faculty Scholarship Series.
-Paper 1744.
+1744.